Career Advice

 For many people, the best way to move forward in their careers is to change companies.
 However, too much job-hopping can be detrimental to your resume.
 How long is the right amount of time to stay at your job to show that you’re a trustworthy and reliable employee, yet not too long to be wasting your time and missing out on valuable career-advancing opportunities?

 There are no hard and fast rules, but there are some good guidelines to help you determine the right answer for your situation.
-Here are a few things to consider:
+Here are a few things to consider.

 Are you still developing your skills?

 You need a solid foundation to excel in your career.
 Every job teaches you something new – or at least it should.
 Are you still learning valuable skills in your current job?
 If you are, then you should consider staying on until you have learned all the lessons you can.
-Developing more skills on the job will only help you to land a better job or promotion when the timing is right.
+Developing more skills on the job will only help you land a better job or promotion when the timing is right.

 What have you accomplished?